hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 UAntwerp clusters, the memory available for job allocations is somewhat less than the total memory installed on a node (to keep asome some amount of memory for the OS).

 If not set, a default value will be used, equal to the total memory available for job allocations of that node divided by the number of CPUs.

+The amount of available memory per CPU is available via the variable ``SLURM_MEM_PER_CPU`` as an integer with megabytes as unit in the environment of the running job.

 Requesting wall time
 """"""""""""""""""""